Spanish Language and Latin-American Studies (Master's)

 As a student on the Master’s programme in Spanish Language and Latin American Studies, you can immerse yourself in the Spanish language and in Latin American literature, and study the historical processes that have shaped today’s complex Latin America.

-Norway has many interests in Latin America through investments, human rights work and work for democratisation processes.
-In the programme, we discuss important questions such as:
+In the Master's programme, we discuss important questions such as:

 • How can historical processes explain today’s complex Latin America?